Karen Young’s OUI the People Is Redefining the Best Skin Care for Black Women and Men

 A post shared by OUI the People (@ouithepeople)

-When discussing how OUI the People was born, the Brooklyn-born founder says it’s a mixture of her environments and her love for how rich our skin was the starting point.
+When discussing how OUI the People was born, the Brooklyn-born founder says it’s a mixture of her environment and her love for how rich our skin is.
+That love became the foundation for what some consider the best skin care for Black women and men alike.

 BlackLove.com Related Articles: